Whether you’re starting a business or planning to expand, having a business plan can help to get you on track and get some detail behind your ideas.

 Some business plans will include other sections, like a SWOT analysis or a full marketing plan.
 You might find these useful for your business, so feel free to include them too if you wish.

-As Jennifer says, “Business planning is a continuous process – from the initial start up any business to stage two of developing and growth of existing sales and developing new income streams.
+As O’Toole says: “Business planning is a continuous process – from the initial start up of any business to stage two of developing and growth of existing sales and developing new income streams.

 “As established businesses mature and diversify, business planning continues to play a fundamental role in ensuring that the company’s long-term strategies are being met.”